This post may contain affiliate links. See full disclosure here.

 How do You Focus Best?

-First you have to determine what type of person you are.
-My husband and my brains work completely differently.
-Thank goodness we figured that out early on in our marriage, or I don’t think we’d have made it 36 years as of next month.
+First you have to determine what type of person you are, my husband’s brain and my brain work completely differently.
+Thank goodness we figured that out early on in our marriage!
+Otherwise, I don’t think we’d have made it 36 years as of next month.
 He is a creative thinker, a sales person, very focused on the goals.
-He makes a list, is very structured and goes about his task and gets it done.
-If something happens and he doesn’t make it happen, he only blames himself.
+My husband makes a list using the whiteboard.
+He structures his work carefully, tackles each task, and completes it.
+If something happens and he doesn’t complete a task, he only blames himself.
 He holds himself totally accountable.
 Wow, that is true will power, and I hope to get to that point someday!
 I am sure I have an excuse for that too!

-I am more of an analytical thinker.
-Which means what my hubby can figure out in minutes, map out and start on something, it can take me days.
+I am more of an analytical thinker, or slow as I work through details in my mind.
+Whereas my hubby can figure out somethingin minutes, map it out and start on something, it can take me days.
 I am being totally honest here, so let me continue on this path.
 Typically, I have an idea, then I take myself through all of the steps.
-Here is an example of how my brain works: Today I knew I wanted to get back into actively writing on my blog.
-I have been really busy with health issues, moving, and now renovating a house.
+Today I knew I wanted to get back into actively writing on my blog, why haven’t I been?
+Because I have been really busy with health issues, moving, and now renovating a house.
 (Excuse #1).
 I need to focus more and make less excuses!

 A Perfect Example of How I Self-Sabotage